-^[1] The Net Working Capital deficit of \$242,196 is due to the inclusion of \$1,000,000 loan from non-related party, which was repaid during April 2022.
-The Group received in full the net funds from its \$7.5m Private Placement during April 2022 which it considers sufficient to meet its working capital requirements for at least 12 months from the date these financial statements are approved.
-The net working capital amount excludes those amounts attributable to the warrant liability of \$520,350 (2021: \$5,029,991) on the basis that the Group does not have any obligations to extinguish its liability attributable to the issued warrants via cash payments.
+^[1] The Net Working Capital of \$4,549,422 (2021: \$4,387,709) excludes those amounts attributable to the warrant liability of \$1,219 (2021: \$4,860,240) on the basis that the Company does not have any obligation to redeem the warrants for cash.
 These financial instruments have been designated as a current liability in their entirety in order to comply with International Financial Reporting Standards due to the terms and conditions of the conversion features inherent within the derivative attached to the relevant host contract.